 May 16 – Public Meeting/Open House, 6 to 7 p.m. at the Coyote Library (Yuma & Dean)

-May 23 – Final Rate Study Report is filed with the City Clerk and posted on website by this date
+May 23 – Final Rate Study Report and Resolution 23-19 are filed with the City Clerk and posted on the web

 Oct 1 – New water rates become effective